Kaomi

 Kaomi Moe was the mōʻi kuʻi, aupuni kuʻi (joint king and joint ruler) of the Kingdom of Hawaii with his aikāne King Kamehameha III from 1832 to 1834.
 He is noted for his resistance to missionary influences in favor of a nation that retained its Hawaiian character, and for his roles in promoting literacy and in perpetuating hula and indigenous medical practices.

 Early life

 Kaomi was born in Maui on an unknown date early in the 19th century.
-His father was “Jack” Moe, a native of Bora Bora in Tahiti.
+His father was "Jack" Moe, a native of Bora Bora in Tahiti.
 His mother was a Hawaiian woman named Kahuamoa who was in the household of Kaʻahumanu, the Kuhina Nui (regent) of the Hawaiian Kingdom following the death of her husband Kamehameha I in 1819.

-Kaomi was one of the first students of the American Protestant missionary leader Hiram Bingham, who arrived in Hawaiʻi in 1820.
-He so excelled at his studies that Bingham invited him to teach reading, writing, and Christian principles to the chiefly followers of Ka’ahumanu, and to tour the islands establishing prayer-meeting groups.
+Kaomi was among the first people in Hawai'i to become literate.
+He learned to read and write from his uncle Auna, a Tahitian missionary who arrived in Hawai'i in 1822 carrying two small hymnals in the Tahitian language, and appointed Kaomi to be the head of his school when he returned to Tahiti two years later.
+Kaomi excelled at his studies to the point where American Protestant missionary leader Hiram Bingham invited him to teach reading, writing, and Christian principles to the chiefly followers of Ka‘ahumanu, and to tour the island's establishing prayer-meeting groups.
 This work played an important role in Hawaiʻi’s early embrace of literacy and widespread education.